Jhn-git/The-Spudling-Sorceressv2/docs/test-suite.md

 > **Status (2025-06-20):**
 >
-> The test suite has been scaffolded according to this document.
-All test directories and initial test files have been created, including:
+> The test suite is now fully implemented according to this document.
+All test directories and files are present and contain meaningful test cases for:
-> - Unit, integration, E2E, and performance test files (see `/tests/`)
+> - Unit, integration, E2E, and performance tests (see `/tests/`)
 > - Jest and Playwright configuration files
 > - Test setup utilities and npm scripts
 >
 > **Next Steps:**
-> - Expand and refine test cases as game features evolve
+> - Expand and refine test cases as new features are added
-> - Ensure all new features are covered by appropriate tests
+> - Maintain and improve test coverage and performance
-> - Monitor and improve test coverage and performance
+> - Review and update tests with each game update

 *Test documentation for vanilla JS farming game with localStorage persistence*